 - What if I have further questions?

-Why are you starting this new fellowship?
-What do you hope to accomplish
+Why are you rebooting this fellowship?
+What do you hope to accomplish?

-Along the way, we hope you’ll get to know your peers better, make some friends along the way, learn some Torah, and explore your Jewish identity.
+Along the way, we hope you’ll get to know your peers better, make some friends, learn some Torah, and explore your Jewish identity.

-We ultimately hope that students will come to see Hopkins Hillel as a place to help improve the world, where, as the prophet Micah says, students can “Do justice, love kindness, and walk humbly with your God.”
-(Micah 6:8)
+We ultimately hope that students will view Hopkins Hillel as an entry point for helping improve the world across difference, where, as the prophet Micah says, students can “Do justice, love kindness, and walk humbly with your God” (Micah 6:8).

 What is Tikkun Olam, anyway?

-The term tikkun olam (“repairing the world”) has its roots in the Mishnah, where it refers to legislation leading to social policy reforms.
-Later, the mystics of Safed elaborated on the term, teaching that it refers to performing mitzvot (“commandments”) to repair the ethereal brokenness that occurred during Creation.
+The term tikkun olam (repairing the world) has its roots in the Mishnah, where it refers to legislation leading to social policy reforms.
+Later, the medieval mystics of Safed expanded the term to include performing mitzvot (commandments) that repair the universal brokenness that occurred during Creation.

-Starting in the mid-20th century, tikkun olam has come to mean fixing the brokenness of our world today: performing social acts of kindness, volunteering, and advocating for social justice causes.
+Starting in the mid-20th century, tikkun olam means fixing the brokenness of our world today: performing social acts of kindness, volunteering, and advocating for social justice causes.